Raquet / Wiki / v1x / Drawing Sprites

 /* Palettes */

-However, if you want to initalize your palette in compile-time, you can easily initalize it in a function via the Raquet_SetPalette() function.
+However, if you want to initalize your palette in run-time, you can easily initalize it in a function via the Raquet_SetPalette() function.

 // SYNTAX: